evangboucher/DynaDoc/README.md

 Current Version: 0.7.1

 NOTICE: DynaDoc is in Beta.
 Parts of this project are still under heavy development.
 It is certainly a good idea to begin developing with DynaDoc as the majority of existing functionality will not be changed so you can get familiar with DynaDoc's features.
 I am looking for feedback and ideas so please help me make this library better by creating issues and pull requests! :)   The first production instance will be v1.0.0.
-Planned production release date is: 1/08/2016
+Milestones are set for production release.

 Quick Notes:
 1. DynaDoc is dependent on the AWS SDK and requires it through npm install.
 The AWS-SDK is massive, but if you are using DynamoDB then